cppitems/cppitems/items/001/item.md

 ## Compilation process

-The compilation, which transformes the source files into the specified final format proceeds in phases.
+The compilation, which transforms the source files into the specified final format proceeds in phases.
 To reveal some details about the stages of compilation for our library one could use
 ```
 clang++ -ccc-print-phases grid.cpp -c